Video TDR Timeout Detected: 7 Easy Methods to Fix it

 - Press the Windows key + R, type rstrui.exe, and click OK.

 - When System Restore window opens, click Next.

-If the problem appears again, it’s possible that a specific update is causing this issue, so you need to block Windows 10 from installing the update.
+If the problem appears again, a specific update may be causing this issue, so you need to block Windows 10 from installing the update.